-A questionnaire is a research instrument consisting of a series of questions and other prompts for the purpose of gathering information from respondents.
-Although they are often designed for statistical analysis of the responses, this is not always the case.
+A questionnaire is a research instrument consisting of a series of questions and other prompts designed to gather information from respondents.
+Although questionnaires are often designed to analyze the responses statistically, this is not always the case.

 As a type of survey, questionnaires also have many of the same problems relating to question construction and wording that exist in other types of opinion polls.